-As red grouse are mostly threatened by human influences, education is an important accompanying measure in red grouse conservation programmes.
+As Red Grouse and breeding Curlew are mostly threatened by human influences, education is an important accompanying measure in conservation programmes.
 Public awareness and education can greatly improve the success of conservation efforts.
 In general, farmers, the general public and decision-makers require better education on habitat requirements, threats and ecology of the species on their land and under their responsibility.

-As a community-based venture, the Ballydangan Red Grouse Project should aim to engage with the local community and create awareness within the wider general public about the importance of red grouse conservation.
+As a community-based venture, the Ballydangan Red Grouse Project aims to engage with the local community and create awareness within the wider general public about the importance of Red Grouse and breeding Curlew conservation.
 Some of the educational and public awareness activities could include the development of educational material, hosting school visits and disseminating the project's outcomes through local media.